trouble/next-website/README.md

 ### Styleguide

-A static UI styleguide is also available at `/styleguide`.
+A static UI styleguide is available at `/styleguide`.
 This includes a page for each layout block.
 These pages are meant to represent all possible states of each block — like minimum and maximum content, light and dark background, left and right alignment, etc. The pages of the styleguide are not indexed by search engines, and provide a great place to troubleshoot UI even in production environments.

 ### Offline Mode